 Growth is Good, but is Not Enough to Improve Nutrition

-This brief of a longer paper presents several important findings of relevance to value chain programmes.
-First, work in the agricultural sector will have a greater impact on nutrition at higher levels of poverty but becomes less important as it declines, when development of other sectors will be more important to nutritional gains.
+This brief of a longer paper presents several important findings of relevance to value chain programs.
+First, work in the agricultural sector will have a greater impact on nutrition at higher levels of poverty but becomes less important as it declines, when the development of other sectors will be more important to nutritional gains.
 Second, economic growth alone is insufficient to address all aspects of child malnutrition and micronutrient deficiencies.
 Examples of Malawi and Yemen illustrate how the development of agricultural value chains that would be appropriate in the former case would have little impact on nutrition in the latter.